openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 - to reduce initial scope, we are not implementing this for clouds other than AWS.
 We will not take any actions to prohibit that later.

+### Limitations

+- tags for PV volumes cannot be updated but only set during creation.

 ## Proposal